google/ExoPlayer/docs/hls.md

 ### Disabling chunkless preparation ###

 By default, ExoPlayer will use chunkless preparation.
-This means that ExoPlayer will only use the information in the master playlist to prepare the stream, which works if the `#EXT-X-STREAM-INF` tags contain the `CODECS` attribute.
+This means that ExoPlayer will only use the information in the multivariant playlist to prepare the stream, which works if the `#EXT-X-STREAM-INF` tags contain the `CODECS` attribute.

-You may need to disable this feature if your media segments contain muxed closed-caption tracks that are not declared in the master playlist with a `#EXT-X-MEDIA:TYPE=CLOSED-CAPTIONS` tag.
+You may need to disable this feature if your media segments contain muxed closed-caption tracks that are not declared in the multivariant playlist with a `#EXT-X-MEDIA:TYPE=CLOSED-CAPTIONS` tag.
 Otherwise, these closed-caption tracks won't be detected and played.
 You can disable chunkless preparation in the `HlsMediaSource.Factory` as shown in the following snippet.
-Note that this will increase start up time as ExoPlayer needs to download a media segment to discover these additional tracks and it is preferable to declare the closed-caption tracks in the master playlist instead.
+Note that this will increase start up time as ExoPlayer needs to download a media segment to discover these additional tracks and it is preferable to declare the closed-caption tracks in the multivariant playlist instead.
 ~~~
 HlsMediaSource hlsMediaSource =
     new HlsMediaSource.Factory(dataSourceFactory)